 “Assumption is the mother of all screw-ups.”
 (Wethern’s Law of Suspended Judgement) – Paul Duvall

 And while product changes are not always a bad thing, especially if the team agrees that the changes beyond scope are the right ones for the right reasons, scope creep is still a leading cause of project failure.
 If it happens and you and your technology partner don’t manage it effectively, your profit, competitive edge and reputation will be at-risk.
 We know you’re busy running a business and that’s why you may someday choose to outsource technology design and development work.
-Consider this a simple need-to-know about what scope creep is, what causes it, and the impacts scope creep can have upon your project - so you can be more control of your project and product’s success.
+Consider this a simple need-to-know about what scope creep is, what causes scope creep, and the impacts scope creep can have upon your project - so you can be more control of your project and product’s success.

 What is Scope Creep?